tempus-dynamics/tempus-dynamics.github.io/synapse/batch-requests/batch-criteria.md

 ### Custom project properties

 Your study may include custom properties for authorizer and/or dependents.
-This will be setup as part of your study eligibility and used to filter, sort, prioritize your analysis as well as batching order.
+This will be setup as part of your study eligibility and used to filter, sort, and prioritize your analysis as well as batching order.

 Common custom property examples